wp-plugins/teachpress/readme.txt

 * Bugfix: teachPress books widget works again
 * Killed: The shortcode [tpdate] is deprecated, use [tpcourseinfo] instead
 * Killed: The following functions are deprecated: get_tp_course(), get_tp_courses(), get_tp_course_free_places(), get_tp_tags(), get_tp_tag_cloud(), get_tp_publication(), get_tp_publications(), tp_is_user_subscribed(), tp_check_bookmark(), tp_admin_page_menu()

+= 4.3.12 - (02.12.2014) =
+* New: [tpsearch]: Reset button for search input field added
+* New: [tpsearch]: CSS classes for search button and "Results for..." headline added
+* New: [tpsearch]: Returns a message if no publication was found

+= 4.3.11 - (01.12.2014) =
+* New: [tpsearch]: New parameter "order" added

+= 4.3.10 - (19.11.2014) =
+* Bugfix: Fixed missing ids and classes for show/hide buttons in [tpcloud, tplist] if the list style "images" is used.

 = 4.3.9 - (02.11.2014) =
 * Bugfix: [tpdate]: Fixed the sort order of sub courses